This topic introduces the concepts, scenarios, and usage instructions of MQ scheduled messages and delayed messages.

 - For a delayed message, a delay duration needs to be specified and the message will be sent after the duration elapses.

 - For scheduled and delayed messages, the parameter msg.setStartDeliverTime needs to be set to a time point after the current time stamp (ms).
 If it is set to a time point before the current time stamp, the message will be immediately delivered to the consumer.

 - For scheduled and delayed messages, the parameter msg.setStartDeliverTime can be set to any time point within 40 days (ms).
 If set to a time point beyond 40 days, the message delivery will fail.

 StartDeliverTimeis the time for the server to start delivering the message to the consumer.
 If there is message accumulation for the consumer, the scheduled or delayed message will be queued after the accumulated messages, and will not be delivered according to the specified time exactly.

 - Due to the potential time difference between the client and the server, time difference might also occur betweeen the actual delivery time and the delivery time set by the client.

 - The 3-day message storage limit still applies for scheduled or delayed messages.For example, a message is scheduled to be consumed in 5 days.
 If it is not consumed after 5 days, the message will be deleted on the 8th day.

 - Delayed messages are only supported for Java language.

-Sample code for sending scheduled messages and delayed messages can be found in the following documents:
+Sample code for sending and receiving scheduled messages and delayed messages can be found in the following documents: